-- 1. Formally educated for professional practice: - a.
-A master's or doctorly prepared, nationally certified PMHNP Each student must spend some time with a PMHNP during clinical experiences.
-The PMHNP must have a minimum of one year of clinical experience. - b.
-Physician (MD or DO) must be board certified in psychiatry. - 2.
+- 1. Be formally educated for professional practice: - a.
+A Masters or Doctorally prepared national certified PMHNP- Each student must spend some time with a PMHNP during clinical experiences.
+The PMHNP must have a minimum of 1 year clinical experience. - b.
+Physician (MD or DO) must be board certified in psychiatry - 2.
 Hold an unencumbered and current licensed to practice in the state where the practice site is located unless placed in a federal clinical site.